 Sustainability – Are you working on a LEED project, or concerned about the sustainability of your project?
 Asphalt millings are a long lasting, eco-friendly material that can help you earn LEED credits toward your LEED certification.

 Maintenance Free – Asphalt millings require no refinishing, resurfacing, or replacing.
 It also hardens over time, strengthening as it goes instead of weakening.
-Recycled asphalt pavement gravel is also less susceptible to the elements.
+Recycled asphalt is also less susceptible to the elements.
 As a bonus, it produces less dust and mud, making less of a cleanup needed for you in your home or businesses!

 Adaptable to Weather – Not only does asphalt gravel stand up to the toughest of weather situations, snow even melts off it faster, and ice is harder to form.